 Committees: Chair, Housing and Community Development; Vice Chair, Taxation, Finance and Economic Development; Vice Chair, Education; Judiciary and Legislative Investigations; Land Use and Transportation;

-For over twenty years, Bill has been active in Baltimore’s civic affairs.
-He is a proud alumnus of the Greater Baltimore Committee’s LEADERship program, a former board president at both Citizens Planning and Housing Association and the Greater Homewood Community Corporation, and has served on the boards of the Baltimore Museum of Art, the Johns Hopkins Society of Black Alumni, the Radnor-Winston Improvement Association, and the Mobtown Players theater company.
-A longtime advocate for strengthening the York-Greenmount corridor, Bill co-chaired the Greenmount Avenue Revitalization Task Force and has served on the steering committee for the York Road Partnership.
+A lifetime City resident, Bill is married and has two daughters enrolled in the Baltimore City public schools.
+He is a former board president at both Citizens Planning and Housing Association and the Greater Homewood Community Corporation (now Strong City Baltimore), and has served on the boards of the Baltimore Museum of Art, the Johns Hopkins Society of Black Alumni, the Mobtown Players theater company, and the neighborhood association for Radnor-Winston, where he has lived for over twenty years.
+A longtime advocate for strengthening the York-Greenmount corridor, the councilman helped found the Greenmount Avenue Revitalization Task Force and has also served on the steering committee for the York Road Partnership.